PSU-ICDS/icds_docs/docs/running-jobs/portal.md

 	you need either a credit account, or a paid allocation that includes the requested hardware.

+Your selection in the **Account** dropdown determines which **Queue** (also called a partition) you can use:

  - Account: open
- - Sbatch options: --partition=open
+ - Sbatch options: --partition=open or select "Open" from the dropdown

 To use an [allocation](../accounts/paying-for-compute.md):

  - Account: your_allocation_id
- - Sbatch options: --partition=sla-prio
+ - Sbatch options: --partition=sla-prio or select "sla-prio" from the dropdown

 To specify a hardware partition for [credit accounts](../accounts/paying-for-compute.md):

  - Account: your_credit_account
- - Sbatch options: --partiton=hardware_partition
+ - Sbatch options: --partition=hardware_partition

 For details regarding available hardware partitions, see [Available Hardware Partitions](../getting-started/compute-hardware.md/#partitions)

 !!! warning "All jobs must fit inside the resource limits of the partition they are running on"
      If a job requests resources that exceed the partition limits, they will not begin.

-- Open queue jobs must not exceed 100 cores and 800 GB memory
-- Interactive jobs must not exceed 4 cores and 24 GB memory
-- Allocation limits are defined by the terms of the allocation

 ## Custom environments